Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 Haglöfs sample products are available for all participants to test

-neither an obligation nor a fad.
-Perhaps the basis for this is the curiosity and adventurous spirit the brand has had since childhood, as well as an undying love for the outdoors and playing on the snow.
+is neither an obligation nor a trend.
+This is based on the curiosity and adventurous spirit that they have had since childhood, and their unwavering love for the outdoors and playing in the snow.

 Beacon check before tour departure